Optimal selection of sample-size dependent common subsets of covariates for multi-task regression prediction: Introduction

-The classical theory of model selection in regression deals with the selection of a subset of covariates (aka features) that are useful for prediction.
+The classical theory of model selection in regression deals with the selection of a subset of covariates (or features) that are useful for prediction based on a single regression dataset.
 Numerous model selection methods have been suggested; AIC (\citet{Akaike}), Mallows $C_p$ (\citet{Mallows}), and FIC (\citet{FIC}) are prominent examples.
 These methods apply to a single regression dataset of a given size, for which a model is to be selected and then used for prediction.
 For a well-known Bayesian approach to model selection, see \citet{Schwarz}.
 A large body of literature emerged following these articles.
 In the setup of a single dataset, serious issues of optimality arise; see, e.g., \citet{Yang}.